Indonesia : Sulawesi + Raja Ampat – July 2017

 So here it is.
 I arrived in Jakarta on July 1st at 7am, after a 15 hours flight from France.
 At the end of the morning, I took a domestic flight to the city of Luwuk, in Sulawesi, with the Indonesian low-cost airline Lion Air and its subsidiary Wings Air.

-I am supposed to land in Luwuk at 4:50 pm.
-I will then have only two-three hours of road to Kampanar.
-A driver sent by the Tompotika is supposed to pick me up at the Luwuk airport in the late afternoon.
-(Yes, long trips don't scare me, when it is to go diving... 😆)
+I'm supposed to land in Luwuk at 4.50pm.
+It will then be a two-three hour drive to Kampanar.
+A driver sent by the Tompotika is due to pick me up at Luwuk airport in the late afternoon.
+(Yes, long journeys don't scare me, when it's to go diving... 😆)

 At the Makassar airport, at the boarding counter for the connection, the young woman in charge of receiving the passengers tells me to sit down and wait.
 The flight will be delayed.